What We Do

 FOLLOW THE BIOLOGY DEPARTMENT ON SOCIAL MEDIA:

-The Utica College faculty played an essential role in getting me to where I am today...
+The Utica University faculty played an essential role in getting me to where I am today...
 The opportunity to experience research early-on is indispensable.
 It certainly provided me with an advantage when I decided to continue my education and enter the job market.

 Science is the process of creating new knowledge concerning the natural world.
-The Biology Department at Utica College engages students in active research as the primary method of learning biology as a science.
+The Biology Department at Utica University engages students in active research as the primary method of learning biology as a science.
 We provide a thorough and diverse education in biological principles and techniques of biological inquiry.
 Students experience relevant and exciting challenges in their pursuit of successful and rewarding careers.
 Our distinctive, active learning approach promotes scholarship, responsible citizenship, and lifelong learning.

 Students have the opportunity to conduct research with faculty on a variety of topics such as molecular biology, developmental biology, behavioral ecology, neuroscience, nutrition, evolutionary ecology, endocrinology, plant ecology, and microbiology.
 Faculty and students have collaborated on groundbreaking research in such areas as nitrogen availability in Adirondack Mountain watersheds, light pollution effects on salamanders, novel melanin producing bacteria, antibiotic-induced damage to the inner ear, endocrine disorders in mice, and the use of water treatment residuals in greenhouse production.
 Many students have received grants and fellowships to support their own research.
 Students are encouraged to publish their research in national and international journals.